chrisdoc/thesis/thesis.md

 areas where it is unlikely that a subscriber will start or end his journey.
 This step can be parameterized by giving each of the CLC classes a percentage factor.
 The percentage defines how likely it is that a subscriber starts or ends a call in this class.
-Our second second assumption is that subscribers will more likely start or end their call in a higher populated area within the cell boundaries.
+Our second assumption is that subscribers will more likely start or end their call in a higher populated area within the cell boundaries.
 More subscribers are located in higher populated areas than in less populated ones.